Back-to-School Shopping Tips for North Carolina Consumers

 Cooper is offering the following tips to North Carolinians:

 - Have your shopping list ready in advance.
 Avoid the hassle of returning supplies by studying updated school supply lists carefully before you shop.
 Make sure you know which sizes, quantities and types of supplies you need ahead of time.
 Some districts prohibit wheeled backpacks, for example, and others require students provide a specific calculator for advanced math.

 - Shop around.
 Many retailers offer promotions and coupons on popular back-to-school items, but compare prices to be sure you're getting a good deal.
 Save time and money by asking if the retailer offers a price matching policy if you find a product you bought offered or advertised for less at another store.

 - Buy from stores you trust or which even give back.
 Check with your school to see if it has a recommended retailer that will send a portion of your purchase price back to the school.
-You can also check out a store's track record by calling the North Carolina Attorney General's Consumer Protection Division or by contacting the Better Business Bureau.
+You can also check out a store's track record by calling the North Carolina Attorney General's Office or by contacting the Better Business Bureau.

 - Shop safely online, too.
 If you shop online, stick to well-established retailers.
 Look for lock icons and web addresses that start with "https" to make sure the websites are secure before entering your payment information.

 - Consider paying by credit card.
 Shopping with a credit card rather than debit or checking account transfer can help improve your chances of getting a refund if the retailer goes out of business.
 If you order items that never arrive, you may be able to dispute the charge.